Rural Litigation and Entitlement Kendra

-Rural Litigation and Entitlement Kendra (RLEK) is a non-governmental organization based in the state of Uttarakhand, India.
-Its office is located in Dehradun, the capital of Uttarakhand.
-It evolved as a result of years of struggle against atrocities meted out to underprivileged and marginalized communities in the region.
+Rural Litigation and Entitlement Kendra (RLEK) is a non-governmental organisation based in the state of Uttarakhand, India, with an office located in Dehradun.
+The organisation was established as a result of years of struggle against atrocities meted out to underprivileged and marginalised communities in the region.

 RLEK has fought in the courts of justice for communities as well as individuals.
-Some of the decisions given by the courts in these cases forced the government to pass new acts.
-RLEK works to bring about a countrywide exposure to widespread violations of fundamental rights.
+Some of the decisions by courts in these cases have forced the government to pass new laws.
+RLEK works to bring about nationwide exposure of widespread violations of fundamental rights.
 RLEK initiatives and lobbying have resulted in several laws, such as: the Bonded Labour Abolition Act, 1976; the Narcotics and Psychotropic Substances (NDPS) Act, 1988; and the Environment Protection Act, 1986.

-The organization works on the aim:
+The organisation works on the aim:

 "To reach the unreached and include the excluded."